johanbrandhorst/grpc-web-compatibility-test/README.md

   available at https://github.com/envoyproxy/envoy/tree/master/source/extensions/filters/http/grpc_web.
   It supports XHR and both the `application/grpc-web` and `application/grpc-web-text` content-types.

+- `grpcwsgi`

+  A Python WSGI compatible implementation of gRPC-Web, available at https://github.com/public/grpcWSGI.
+  It supports Fetch/XHR only.
+  It supports `application/grpc-web` only.

 Note: The websocket transport is not part of the grpc-web spec.

 ## Requirements